facualle/mercadolibre-ux-test/README.md

 # MercadoLibre UX Test
 Here you can find the source code of the Mercadolibre UX Test.
-In the src folder, there are the files to develop. in the dist folder, you can get the minified files version.
+In the src folder,you will find the files to develop. in the dist folder, you will find the minified files version.

+[Live Demo]

 Develop:
 ```sh